charleskawczynski/BetweenFlags.jl/README.md

 ## Level-based functions
-  The level-based version of BetweenFlags is needed for things like finding functions, where then "end" of a function should not be confused with the end of an "if" statement inside the function.
+  The level-based version of BetweenFlags is needed for things like finding functions, where the "end" of a function should not be confused with the end of an "if" statement inside the function.
 Therefore, the "level" corresponding to that function should be zero both on the opening and closing of the function.